MicrosoftDocs/SupportArticles-docs/support/mem/intune/factory-reset-protection-emails-not-enforced.md

 ---
-title: Factory reset protection emails setting not enforced for Intune-enrolled Android Enterprise device
+title: Factory reset protection emails not enforced in Intune for Android
 description: Describes an issue in which an Android Enterprise device can be activated by using a Google account that isn't included in the factory reset protection email message setting. ms.date: 10/07/2021 ms.prod-support-area-path: Configure device restrictions